 Upstart is an online loan marketplace that focuses on prime borrowers with good to excellent credit, higher education and promising careers.
-This allows it to provide lower interest rates and more favorable terms than most lenders.
+This allows it to provide lower rates and more favorable terms than most lenders.
 Although Upstart provides loans for a variety of purposes, student loans are one of the main reasons its target audience need a loan.

 Upstart was founded in 2012 by ex-Googlers, Dave Girouard, Paul Gu and Anna Counselman.
 It has an A- rating with the BBB and is based in Palo Alto, California.